 Fig. 14.-" ENDURANCE" AUTOMATIC REGULATOR.
 (Patent.)
-30s. each.

-FITTED WITH HIGH PRESSURE GAUGE TO REGISTER THE CONTENTS OF CYLINDER, inch.
-It is of substantial construction, and has been specially designed by the Company for workshop use.
-It is manufactured by the Company, and is specially recommended for all kinds of blowpipe work, and for injector lantern jets.
+FITTED WITH HIGH PRESSURE GAUGE TO REGISTER THE CONTENTS OF CYLINDER, per square inch.
+It is of substantial construction, and has been specially designed by the Company.
+It is manufactured by the Company, and is fitted with a gas expansion device which obviates ignition risks at the valve seat.
+It is specially recommended for all kinds of blowpipe work, and for injector lantern jets.
 The adjustable screwed socket on the side of the Regulator is graduated in lbs. per square inch, and the Regulator can be set by this means to any desired constant pressure, thus enabling the usual low pressure gauge to be dispensed with.